redxtara/one-page-website/README.md

-# Template for Academic Website
+# Template for an Academic Website

 This template works as a simple, one-page, clean academic website.
 Ready to use for everyone knowing close to nothing about HTML and CSS.